History Of The Trophy Cub Sprint Car Race

 When Thunderbowl Raceway was widened about 15 feet by pushing the bottom in, a rejuvenated track offered the return of multiple groove racing and brought back the slider.
 The 59 car field put on a display of racing that showcased the benefits of track widening.
 It was on an area of the track that did not exist a month earlier that settled the Thursday main.

-Jason Meyers came from 16th starting to take the lead with 4 laps remaining, using the bottom groove in turn 4 which existed due to the widened track.
-Meyers raced from 3rd to 1st in that turn as Shane Golobic and Kyle Hirst were racing each other at the top of four.
+Jason Meyers came from 16th starting to take the lead with 4 laps remaining, using the bottom groove in turn 4 that existed due to the widened track.
+On Friday Terry McCarl got sideways with 5 laps left to hand the win to Michael Kofoid, only 14 years old at that time..

-million to the Make-A-Wish Foundation.
+This year’s check to Make-A-Wish will push the total given to the organization to $2,000,000.
 The entire event is possible only through many volunteers supporting the Cup as well as the outstanding support from the host track, Tulare Thunderbowl.